rafyls/nand2tetris-projects/README.md

 **Project 5: Computer Architecture**

 - Objective: Implementation of the Hack computer (CPU, memory etc.) that is capable of running programs written in the Hack machine language.

+**Project 6: Assembler**

+- Objective: Development of an assembler that translates programs written in Hack assembly language into Hack binary code.
+This version of the assembler assumes that the source assembly code is error-free.